foxypool/foxy-gh-farmer/README.md

 Foxy-GH-Farmer
 ======

-Foxy-GH-Farmer is a simplified Gigahorse farmer for the chia blockchain using the Foxy-Pool Gigahorse node to farm without a full node running on your machine.
+Foxy-GH-Farmer is a simplified Gigahorse farmer for the chia blockchain using the Foxy-Pool Gigahorse Farming Gateway to farm without a full node running on your machine.

 > **Note**:
 > If you can run a full node, you should!